Damilola Odusote

 Damilola graduated from Camberwell College of Arts with a BA Hons degree.
 He has a loyal client base in Europe, Asia and America, having exhibited all around the world.
 In the last ten years, he has been in high demand for large scale mural work with commissions from Google, YouTube, Microsoft, Converse, UBS, LinkedIn, NEXT, Caplin and Brixton House.

-Who Am I is a series of work by Damilola Odusote that charts his distinct upbringing growing up in the Thames Estuary.
-It explores the issue of identity and uses his personal history to highlight the complex political, cultural and identity dislocation.
+Call Me Back! charts Damilola Odusote’s distinct upbringing growing up in the Thames Estuary.
+It explores the issue of identity and uses his personal history to highlight the complexity of political, cultural and identity dislocation.
 Damilola was born to Nigerian parents and fostered by a White couple in Tilbury, Essex.
-He delves into the underlying issues that formed his identity as a person of colour raised in a culturally and economically deprived port town in Essex by foster parents from a Romany Gypsy heritage.
+He delves into the underlying issues that formed his identity as a person of colour raised in a culturally and economically deprived port town in Essex by foster parents from a Romany heritage.

-Growing up in Tilbury, Damilola was exposed to the social stratification of inequality, poverty and visceral racial conflict with first-hand experience of injustice, crime and unemployment.
-Despite the stability and emotional balance given to him by his foster parents, he had to rely on his creative wit and inner resilience to escape the visceral violent racism and discrimination in his environment.
-In Who Am I Damilola looks back on his tough upbringing and his rite of passage to the career he carved out against the background of adversity.
+Growing up in Tilbury, Damilola was exposed to the social stratification of inequality, poverty and racial conflict with first-hand experience of injustice, crime and unemployment.
+Despite the stability and emotional balance given to him by his foster parents, he had to rely on his creative wit and inner resilience to escape racism and discrimination in his environment.
+Damilola looks back on this tough upbringing and his rite of passage to the career he carved out against the background of adversity.

 Estuary Festival is supported by